Below are the full Articles of Association of the BHBIA.

-(a) he is guilty of conduct which has or is likely to have a serious adverse effect on the Company or bring the Company or any or all of the Members into disrepute; or
+(a) is guilty of conduct which has or is likely to have a serious adverse effect on the Company or bring the Company or any or all of the Members into disrepute; or

-(b) he has acted or has threatened to act in a manner which is contrary to the interests of the Company as a whole; or
+(b) has acted or has threatened to act in a manner which is contrary to the interests of the Company as a whole; or

-(c) he has repeatedly failed to observe the terms of these Articles and/or the Rules and/or the Company’s Legal & Ethical Guidelines for Healthcare Market Research .
+(c) has repeatedly failed to observe the terms of these Articles and/or the Rules and/or the Company’s Legal & Ethical Guidelines for Healthcare Market Research .

-15.2 The notice to the Member must give the Member the opportunity to be heard in writing or in person as to why his Membership should not be terminated.
+15.2 The notice to the Member must give the Member the opportunity to be heard in writing or in person as to why Membership should not be terminated.
 The Board must consider any representations made by the Member and inform the Member of their decision following such consideration.
 There shall be no right to appeal from a decision of the Board to terminate the Membership of a Member.